IBM/dsce-sample-apps/health-report-assistant/README.md

 - 3.5 In the `frontend` directory, we have provided `healthcare-qna-WA.zip` file which will be used in next step.
 - 3.6 From left hand side panel, go to **Assistant settings > Download/Upload files > Upload > upload the social-media-intelligence-WA.zip > Upload and replace**
 - 3.7 Once upload is complete, the watsonx Assistant is ready & you can find all the actions under left hand side panel **Actions > Create by you**
 - 3.8 Customize your chat UI.
-Go to left hand side panel **Environments > Draft > Web chat > Style** and change the Assistant's name as known by customers to 'Network Troubleshooting Assistant'.
+Go to left hand side panel **Environments > Draft > Web chat > Style** and change the Assistant's name as 'Healthcare'.
 Click Save and exit button.
 - 3.9 Edit the default Home screen.
-Go to left hand side panel **Environments > Draft > Web chat > Home screen** and change the Conversation starter to 'Check for service tickets'.
-Click Save and exit button.
+Go to left hand side panel **Environments > Draft > Web chat > Home screen** and disable home screen.
 - 4.0 Note down the assistant keys `integrationID`, `region` & `serviceInstanceID`, which will be used in setting the Environment file in next section.
 Go to left hand side panel **Environments > Draft > Web chat > Embed**

 4. A watsonx.ai instance on IBM cloud ([get a watsonx trial account](https://dataplatform.cloud.ibm.com/registration/stepone?context=wx)).